 Cut your guest list.

 It’s one of the eternal truths of wedding planning: the more people you invite, the more you’ll spend.
 In fact, couples spend about $216 per guest so if you’re really concerned about how to plan a wedding on a budget, find ways to cut your list.
-Just trimming five guests from your list can mean over $1,000 in saving—and that’s no small amount!
+Just trimming five friends or family members from your guest list can mean over $1,000 in saving—and that’s no small amount!
+A smaller wedding party, if possible, can also mean savings.
+By keeping your bridesmaids, groomsmen, groomsladies, bridesmen, flower girls, and ring bearers to a small, manageable number, you won't spend as much on bouquets, boutonnieres, wedding party gifts, and more.

 Many couples make the mistake of breezing through vendor contracts instead of reading them carefully.
 If there are additional charges or terms you don’t understand, don’t be shy and ask your vendor about them.
 Perhaps there are charges that can be removed, or packages that can be adjusted to better suit your needs.
 Make sure you are fully aware of what all of the charges mean and the payment schedule so there’s no confusion down the line.